Skip to main content

 The Made Smarter Gap

-The Made Smarter programme - UKRI and BEIS-funded digital transformation support for UK manufacturers - has been effective at catalysing investment in industrial digitalisation, particularly among SME manufacturers in the North West, Midlands, and Yorkshire.
-The programme provides up to 50% co-funding for technology investments and has supported over 1,000 manufacturers to date.
+The Made Smarter programme — UKRI and DSIT-funded (originally BEIS, before its February 2023 abolition and split into DSIT/DBT) digital transformation support for UK manufacturers — has been effective at catalysing investment in industrial digitalisation, particularly among SME manufacturers in the North West, Midlands and Yorkshire.
+The Adoption programme provides match funding up to 50% (typically capped around £20,000 per grant) and has engaged thousands of manufacturers since the 2019 North West pilot.
+Made Smarter Innovation has invested £112m in grants plus £200m+ in industry co-investment.

 The gap the programme has not fully addressed is data infrastructure.
 Made Smarter funding has primarily flowed to robotics, cobots, and visible shop-floor technology - investments that are tangible, photographable, and easy to communicate to stakeholders.
 The data platform investments that make those technologies useful - the OT data collection layer, the semantic model, the cross-system integration - are less visible and harder to justify on a standalone funding application.